telvarost/GameplayEssentials-StationAPI/README.md

-# GameplayEssentials StationAPI Edition for Minecraft Beta 1.7.3
+# GameplayEssentials for Minecraft Beta 1.7.3 (Babric)

-A StationAPI mod for Minecraft Beta 1.7.3 that fixes gameplay bugs and adds a few gameplay features.
+A babric mod for Minecraft Beta 1.7.3 that fixes gameplay bugs and adds a few gameplay features.
-* Mod now works on Multiplayer with [GlassConfigAPI](https://modrinth.com/mod/glass-config-api) version 2.0+ used to sync configs!
+* Mod works on Multiplayer with [GlassConfigAPI](https://modrinth.com/mod/glass-config-api) version 3.0+ used to sync configs!

 ## Gameplay Bugfixes